Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration hardware

 \subsection{Portable Channel Cut Crystal Monochromators}

 Channel Cut Crystal Monochromators (CCCMs) rely on the Bragg diffraction of X-rays on a crystal.
 The condition on the diffraction angle and incoming energy to produce constructive interference makes for highly peaked diffraction patterns as a function of angle and high selection of the incoming energy.
 The achieved monochromaticity is of the order of a few 100s of meV \cite{2020RScI...91h3110L}\\ CCCMs fall into two main categories: low-energy monochromators ($<$3~keV) and high-energy CCCMs to cover energies from 4.5 to 11.4~keV.
 For the former, the existing version developed for the calibration of XRISM will require a more compact version to accommodate for the down-looking orientation of the planned X-IFU test platforms.
 For the latter, CCCMs using silicon crystals can generate lines between 4.5~keV and 11.4~keV, depending on the material used for the anode and the associated $\rm{K}_{\alpha_1}$ line.
 The output beam of each CCCM provides a collimated image of the anode spot in the dispersion direction, and is unfocused in the cross-dispersion direction, so the CCCM beam appears as a line at the detector array, if the anode spot is small.
-To cover the entire (or at least an acceptable fraction of) X-IFU array however, new high-power water-cooled X-ray tubes are under development, as the idea is to produce a large spot size at the anode, which generates more heat.
-The addition of computer-controlled mechanical translation stage has been done for the smaller sources and provides even coverage across the array.
+To cover the entire (or at least an acceptable fraction of\AM{the}) X-IFU array however, new high-power water-cooled X-ray tubes are under development, as the idea is to produce a large spot size at the anode, which generates more heat.